 The Dell P2417H is an average monitor with an IPS panel, which works well for a range of usages.
 The wide viewing angles and low input lag result in versatile performance, but for specific uses such as gaming, there are better choices.

 The Dell U2415 is a bit better than the Dell P2417H.
-The U2415 has a slightly higher resolution than the P2417H, so you can fit more your screen.
-The U2415 also has a better vertical viewing angle, great if you plan on wall mounting the screen above eye-level.
-Overall picture quality and performance is very similar.
+The U2415 has a slightly higher resolution than the P2417H.
+Overall picture quality and performance are very similar.

 The Dell P2417H is slightly better than the Dell P2217H.
-Overall performance between both models is very similar, but the P2417H has better black uniformity, good for darker rooms.
+The overall performance of the two models is very similar, but the P2417H has better black uniformity, good for darker rooms.
 The only real difference between the two is the size, so if you want a bit more screen real estate, the 24" P2417H is better.

 The Dell P2417H and the Dell U2515H offer very similar performance.
 The U2515H has a better native resolution and is a bit larger, but has worse black uniformity than the P2417H.
 If you want a larger screen, the U2515H is a better choice.